 Looking for your next book club pick?
 Picking the perfect book can be difficult.
 Do you want a crowd pleaser or a controversial selection?
 Fiction or nonfiction?
 You want to choose something you can talk about, of course, but there are just so many options and so little time to browse.

 Why not bring some feminist literature into your group?
-Whether or not your group is a "feminist book club" per se, there are many books that support feminist theory that enlighten and entertain men and women alike.
+Whether or not your group is a "feminist book club" per se, there are many books that support feminist theory and enlighten and entertain men and women alike.
 You might even learn something new!

 Here are 16 feminist books to inspire, educate, and entertain your members at your next book club meeting.